numberisnan/phoenixwright/README.md

     color: 0x000000
 }
 ```
-Remeber that you need to add your bot to a server first before the next step.
+Remember that you need to add your bot to a server first before the next step.

 3. Run either of the ```run.bat```s.
 The bot should mow be good to go!